15 Best Healthy Foods To Eat At Night, Recommended By Ayurveda

 Eating at night can have a direct effect on your mind and body.
+It is very important to practice mindful eating at night.
+It is crucial to track the late night eating effects on the body and mind.
 It is not just what you eat but the timing also is what matters to ensure your body functions properly (1).
+One must work on effective strategies to avoid eating at night and be very particular about late night eating and food choices.

 The morning breakfast is termed the most important meal of the day by dietitians (2).
 It is your first meal of the day after a 6-8 hour gap.
 However, other meals, like lunch and dinner, are also important and should not be skipped.
 More importantly, skipping any of these meals will not help you lose weight, as is commonly believed.